solyarisoftware/sinatra-api-server-toolbox/README.md

 end
 ```

+# Install and run

+- git clone the source code from github
+- install all gems specified in Gemfile, with command:
+    ```$ bundle```

+- Run the API server in a first terminal
+  - set environment variables defining DB URI:

+    ```
+    $ export ESAMIANATOMIA_DB_URL=postgres://your-username:your-password@localhost/esamiAnatomia_development
+    $ export SAR_DB_URL=postgres://your-username:your-password@localhost/sar
+    ```

+  - run the API SERVER daemon, by example in development env, with command:
+    ```shotgun -o localhost```
+- Run the API CLIENT calls, using `curl` in a second terminal (below some examples)
+- you can monitor/debug activerecord queries running `tux` in a third terminal

 # Client side API call examples

-Here below I listed some examples of usage of API calls, using curl
+Here below I listed some examples of usage of client-side API calls, using `curl` command line utility.

 ## Simplest call